HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 ## Run pySCENIC multirun

-Now, we can run pySCENIC multirun via VSN-pipelines, using the fork for v10 files and parrallel processing
+Now, we can run pySCENIC multirun via VSN-pipelines, using the fork for v10 files and parallel processing

 This will run 25 times, and aggregate results